In a short five years, Dropbox has gone from 0 to 100 million users.

 Do you think it was worth it?
 We do. $50,000 in exchange for 10 million customers and $48,000,000 in revenue is quite a return on Dropbox’s investment.

 If you have any questions about creating an explainer video for your company, we’d be happy to help.
-Simply book a free consultation and one of our representatives will answer any and all of your questions.
+Simply book a free consultation and we will answer any and all of your questions.